 4. Enabling inventions

-Drawings help in better understanding of the invention and the claimed subject matter.
-If the drawings are not clear or do not properly map to the description given in the patent application, chances of rejection of the said patent application increases.
-Patent proofreading scrutinizes such patent specifications, technical details, clarity, and clarity/consistency in drawings and also keeps a check on whether good quality ink and sheets have been utilized while preparing such drawings.
+Drawings help in an enhanced understanding of the invention and the claimed subject matter.
+If the drawings are not clear or do not correctly map to the explanation given in the patent application, the probability of refusal of the said patent application increases.
+Patent proofreading inspects such patent specifications, technical details, clarity, and clarity/consistency in drawings and also keeps a check on whether good quality ink and sheets have been used while preparing such drawings.

 A comprehensive reference numeral mapping/check can help in identifying missing references and references that are not required or are redundant.

-Proofreading also helps in checking whether a patent application fulfils the standards of territorial laws/practices in which the application is to be prosecuted/examined.
-The exercise helps check that the standards/specific practices according to law, language, grammar, page margin, quality of used pages, writing etc are fully complied with.
+Proofreading also helps in inspecting whether a patent application fulfills the principles of territorial laws/practices in which the application is to be prosecuted/examined.
+It helps in checking the standards/specific practices according to law, language, grammar, page margin, quality of used pages, writing, etc are completely comply with.